LouisJackman/LouisJackman/README.md

-A security engineer in the UK specialising in information security and software development.
+An application security lead in the UK with an interest in LangSec and software engineering.
 Visit [my website](https://volatilethunk.com) for [my articles](https://volatilethunk.com/posts.html) and [my CV](https://volatilethunk.com/louis-jackman-cv.pdf).
 Additional contact information like my [LinkedIn profile](https://uk.linkedin.com/in/louis-jackman)